Permissionless-Software-Foundation/p2wdb-pinning-service/README.md

 Like data on the P2WDB, they slowly fall off the network after a year.
 So data is guaranteed to be pinned by nodes on the network for at least one year.

+## Usage

+This service will pin an IPFS CID when the appropriate command is written to the P2WDB.
+Using [psf-bch-wallet](https://github.com/Permissionless-Software-Foundation/psf-bch-wallet), this command can be used to pin content:

+`./bin/run p2wdb-write -n test01 -a p2wdb-pin-001 -d '{"cid": "bafybeidmxb6au63p6t7wxglks3t6rxgt6t26f3gx26ezamenznkjdnwqta"}'`

 ## Production

 The pinning service is operated by members of the [PSF](https://psfoundation.cash), who are paid for their efforts through [bounties](https://github.com/Permissionless-Software-Foundation/bounties).
 The software is composed of several Docker containers: